bddap/resume/readme.md

 Banks, OR **andrew@dirksen.com** 360 989 0001

 Software engineer who works well within a team or solo.
 Self-directed, can autonomously take a project from requirements to completion.
 Great intuition for new hardware and software tools along with strong troubleshooting ability.
+Metacognitive, autodidact.
+Years of development experience.
+Loves writing code in free time.
 Seeking software engineering role.

 # Experience